softwaredoug/managed-stats/README.md

 # Managed Stats plugin - TL; DR

-This plugin lets you specify a config file to control term statistics for a field.
+This plugin lets you manually control global term statistics for a field.
 To configure, you need to add the following

 ## Add this stats cache to your solrconfig.xml